-- Student participates in an online webinar such as WebEx or GoToMeeting.
+- Student participates in an online webinar such as Zoom, WebEx, or MS Teams.

 - Student submits an assignment.

 - Student completes a test or quiz.

 - Student posts to a discussion board.

 - Student completes a course evaluation form.

 Attendance will be entered weekly based for the number of minutes the online component of the course requires.
-The attendance week begins Monday at 12:00 a.m. pacific time and ends the following Sunday at 11:59 p.m., except in the final week of the quarter when the attendance week ends Friday at 11:59 p.m.
+The attendance week begins Monday at 12:00 a.m.
+Pacific time and ends the following Sunday at 11:59 p.m., except in the final week of the quarter when the attendance week ends Friday at 11:59 p.m.

-If a student will be absent, he/she must contact instructor prior to the scheduled start time.
+If a student will be absent, they must contact instructor prior to the scheduled start time.
 It is the student's responsibility to obtain all missed material.

-Make-up Work
+Make-Up Work